Good Hotel Guide Review

 37 St Julian's Friars

-19. 5 on ground floor, 8 in garden annexe, 1 suitable for disabled.
+19. 5 on ground floor, 8 in garden annexe, 1 suitable for disabled (4 steps to breakfast in the main house).

 all year, continental breakfast only on 25 Dec.